-Alan D. Surposa is the Vice President for Procurement of URC and for Procurement and Supply Chain of URC Branded Consumer Foods Group - Philippines and International.
-He had an expanded role as Vice President - Corporate Procurement of JGSHI effective March 18, 2015.
-He is responsible for the procurement operations of both the domestic and international businesses of URC and ensures proper implementation of best practices and techniques and exercises strong functional oversight over heads/managers in the different countries whose work revolves around procurement and supply chain to ensure consistent alignment and synergies across the region.
-He also handles the Corporate Import Services of JGSHI In his expanded role, he is responsible for ensuring that procurement processes operate smoothly and consistently across the group in line with the set procurement policies of the organization.
+Alan D. Surposa is the Vice President for Procurement of URC Branded Consumer Foods Group - Philippines and International.
+He had an expanded role as Vice President - Corporate Procurement of JG Group effective March 18, 2015.
+He is responsible for ensuring that the procurement processes operate smoothly and consistently across the group in line with the set procurement policies of the organization.
+He will synergize procurement policies, procedures and strategies across the different businesses to create a unified procurement group that is efficient, competent and strategically aligned to deliver competitive advantage.
+In his expanded role, he also exercises strong functional oversight over heads/managers in the different countries whose work revolves around procurement to ensure consistent alignment and synergies across the region.
+He also handles the Corporate Import Services of JGSHI.
 He is a member and formerly a Director of The Purchasing Managers Association of the Philippines.
 He received his Bachelor of Science degree in Civil Engineering from the Cebu Institute of Technology in Cebu City.